gsxryan/Powershell-Scripts/README.md

 Maintain a list of currently mined pools. (archived) https://gist.github.com/gsxryan/c8de9faf79a7f29bb96d925702096023

+- **Veriblock Pool API Scraper** Grafana-APIScraper-InfluxDB.ps1
+Scrape a list of public mining pools API data, and collect it to influxDB for Grafana Dashboard reporting and realtime alerts.
+This dashboard alerted miners to pools increasing fees, pools getting stuck on blocks, Pool Version Number, and Collective hashrates on the network.
+It was a publicly available service for those interested in gaining information about the status and health of the Veriblock mining pool network.
+It additionally gathered data from bitcoinfees.earn.com to report the high/low/average BTC fee rates on trading networks.

 - **Pinger-Veriblock-Pools.ps1**
 Ping the Performance of the current PoolList for Veriblock Pools.
 First uses ICMP, and uses Web Port if ICMP is unavailable. (invoke-webrequest)